top of page

 My Career Path_edited.png

-It's only because I'd like you to know the information on this site is credible, I share this with you.
+And it's only because I want you to know the information on this site is credible, I share the following personal information with you about me...

 From when I met my first teacher, Miss Jones, I knew that was what I wanted to become.
 I received a scholarship and years later received multiple awards, the highest being from the Australian Minister for Education: Excellence as a Teacher: Outstanding National Achievement.